voxpupuli/puppet-icinga2/README.md

 Default is `false`.
 NOTE: will be ignored if manage_package is set to false.

 ##### `manage_package`
 If set to false packages aren't managed.
-Defaults to true.
+Defaults to `true`.

 ##### `manage_service`
 Lets you decide if the Icinga 2 daemon should be reloaded when configuration files have changed.
 Defaults to `true`